berensp/berensp.github.io/_posts/2023-03-11-solvitur-currendo.md

 But for me it was nothing so conscious or deliberate; just a beautiful, eucalyptus-scented, birdsong-adorned urban trail through the woods that my brain put to good work as a mneumonic device.

-And so I was amazed by both how powerful the encoding is and the fact that it's seemingly this background process — unless your interest or attention level is the catalyst.
+And so I was utterly amazed both by how powerful the encoding can be and it seemingly being this background process — unless your interest or attention level is a factor (or a catalyst in the reaction).

-So now I'm thinking Steve Jobs and Mark Zuckerberg were on to something with walking meetings *(solvitur ambulando)*, but then there's evidence that ["exercise training increases size of hippocampus and improves memory"](https://www.pnas.org/doi/10.1073/pnas.1015950108), ergo, a fortiori, *solvitur correndo.*
+So now I'm thinking Steve Jobs, Mark Zuckerberg, et al. were/are on to something with walking meetings *(solvitur ambulando)*, but then there's evidence that [exercise training increases size of hippocampus and improves memory](https://www.pnas.org/doi/10.1073/pnas.1015950108), *ergo, a fortiori, solvitur correndo.*

 ![initials](/assets/images/initials.pmb.71.56.png)